Steve Amick

-Steve Amick (born 1964) is an American novelist and short story writer.
+Steve Amick (born February 16, 1964) is an American novelist and short story writer.

 Career

 Steve Amick holds a BA in English-writing from St. Lawrence University and an MFA in creative writing from George Mason University.

 Amick's novels The Lake, the River & the Other Lake and Nothing But a Smile were published by Pantheon Books.
+His most recent publication is the novel You Shall See the Beautiful Things published by Acre Books.
 His short story appearances include Zoetrope: All-Story, Playboy, The Southern Review, Michigan Quarterly Review, McSweeney’s, in the anthology The Sound of Writing, and on National Public Radio.

 Amick teaches at the Pacific University Low-Residency MFA creative writing program.